jikurata/events/README.md

     {String} eventName: The name of the *Event* to be registered *Description*:
     Registers an *Event* with the name *eventName*

+- unregister(eventName)
+  *Arguments*:
+    {String} eventName
+  *Description*:
+    Removes the Event object with the name *eventName*

+- subscribe(eventName)
+  *Arguments*:
+    {String} eventName
+  *Description*:
+    Sets the Event's isActive property to true.
+    Registered events are subscribed to by default.

+- unsubscribe(eventName)
+  *Arguments*:
+    {String} eventName
+  *Description*:
+    Sets the Event's isActive property to false.
+    If the event does not exist yet, it will register the event and then unsubscribe from it.

 - addEventListener(eventName, handler, options)
   *Arguments*: